 By following these 5 criteria, you’ll be able to realize career development as a QA analyst.
 You’ll do everything necessary to reach success in your roles and responsibilities.

-14 SMART Goals Examples for QA Analysts
+14 SMART Goals for QA Analysts

 1. Create and Maintain Test Case Suites

-“I’ll create and maintain a comprehensive suite of test cases for each product by the end of the month.
+SMART Goal: “I’ll create and maintain a comprehensive suite of test cases for each product by the end of the month.
 This will ensure that all tests are maintained and up to date, providing consistent quality assurance across the board.”

 Specific: The goal clearly states the objective of creating and maintaining a suite of test cases.